 Make My Monster Grow: The Mask of Dark Earth does this to anyone it possesses.
 It even possesses Carmelita, resulting in a boss battle against her.

 Musical Episode: "An Opera of Fear", due to Octavio's desire to return to opera and forcing everyone in Venice to either watch it or have their city destroyed with tar.
-The first part of "Operation: Tar Be Gone" is even a duet between Bentley and Octavio.
+The third part of "Operation: Tar Be Gone" is even a duet between Bentley and Octavio.

 Noodle Incident: Murray apparently made his Guru's hut smell bad.
 He refers to the incident as "The unspeakable."